Note: These breaking black technique require the original formula of Wilton black. The jar should have: blue1, red3 and yellow5 and yellow6.

 Besides that, it's no problem.

-Wilton black is blue1, red3 and yellow5 and yellow6.
+Original formula Wilton Black is blue1, red3 and yellow5 and yellow6.

 These colors will split during the dyeing process into a purple-red and a teal green.